-We will make an initial payment on execution of the grant agreement.
-We will make subsequent payments, six monthly in advance, based on your forecast eligible expenditure and adjusted for unspent amounts from previous payments.
+For projects longer than six months or with a grant more than \$50,000, we will make an initial payment on execution of the grant agreement.
+We will make subsequent payments six monthly in advance, based on your forecast eligible expenditure and adjusted for unspent amounts from previous payments.
 Payments are subject to satisfactory progress on the project.

-We may set aside at least five per cent of the total grant funding for the final payment.
-We will pay this when you submit either a satisfactory progress report with attached evidence showing that the project is progressing as per the agreed milestone table or a final report demonstrating you have completed all outstanding obligations for the project.
-We may need to adjust your progress payments to align with available program funds across financial years.
+We set aside at least five per cent of the total grant funding for the final payment.
+We will pay this when you submit a satisfactory end of project report demonstrating you have completed outstanding obligations for the project.
+We may need to adjust your progress payments to align with available program funds across financial years and/or to ensure we retain a minimum five per cent of grant funding for the final payment.

-10.5.
+10.6.
 Tax obligations

 If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
 You are required to notify us if your GST registration status changes during the project period.
-GST does not apply to grant payments to government related entities2.
+GST does not apply to grant payments to government related entities.